Zach Bryan

-Zachary Lane Bryan (born April 2, 1996) is an American country singer-songwriter from Oologah, Oklahoma.
-After two self-produced studio albums, DeAnn (2019) and Elisabeth (2020), he signed with Warner Records to release his third album and major label debut American Heartbreak (2022), which peaked at number five on the Billboard 200 and was led by the Billboard Hot 100-top ten single "Something in the Orange".
+Zachary Lane Bryan (born April 2, 1996) is an American singer-songwriter.
+Born in Yokosuka, Japan, and raised in Oologah, Oklahoma, he released two self-produced studio albums, DeAnn (2019) and Elisabeth (2020), before signing with Warner Records to release his third album and major label debut American Heartbreak (2022), which peaked at number five on the Billboard 200 and was led by the Billboard Hot 100-top ten single "Something in the Orange".
 His self-titled fourth album (2023) debuted atop the Billboard 200, while its lead single, "I Remember Everything" (featuring Kacey Musgraves), peaked atop the Billboard Hot 100, Hot Country Songs, and Hot Rock & Alternative Songs charts simultaneously, also earning him a Grammy Award for Best Country Duo/Group Performance.
-His fifth studio album, The Great American Bar Scene (2024), peaked at number two on the Billboard 200 and spawned the Billboard Hot 100 top-ten single "Pink Skies".
+His fifth studio album, The Great American Bar Scene (2024), peaked at number two on the Billboard 200, and his sixth, With Heaven on Top (2026), debuted at number one.

 Throughout his career, Bryan has won several awards, including an Academy of Country Music Award, a Grammy Award and four Billboard Music Awards.
 He has sold over 30 million albums and singles, according to the RIAA.

 Early life

 Bryan was born in Yokosuka, Japan, where his parents were stationed as part of a U.S. Navy deployment.
-He is the son of Dewayne Bryan and Annette DeAnn (née Mullen).
-Bryan, has a sister, Mackenzie.
+He is the son of Dewayne Bryan and Annette DeAnn (née Mullen) Bryan, and has a sister, Mackenzie.
 DeAnn battled alcohol abuse.
 When Bryan was in the eighth grade, his family moved to Oologah, Oklahoma.
 His parents divorced when he was 12.
 He started writing songs at the age of 14.

 Continuing a family tradition, Bryan was an active-duty member of the United States Navy for eight years, enlisting at the age of 17.
 Bryan attained the rate/rating of Aviation Ordnanceman Second Class (AO2).
 He used his spare time while in the Navy to write music for his enjoyment.
 He finished his service in the Navy in 2021 at the age of 25 to pursue his career in music.

 Career

-2017–2019: Beginnings
+2017–2020: Beginnings, DeAnn and Elisabeth

 Bryan started uploading his music to YouTube in 2017, with his friends recording him performing using his iPhone.
 Bryan's first song uploaded to YouTube was the single "God Speed" which ended up being a track on his debut album.
 Many of the songs Bryan would upload to his YouTube were written and recorded by him while serving in the Navy.
 Bryan uploaded 16 songs of varying popularity onto his YouTube channel before "Heading South" went viral.
 The song was recorded outside his Navy barracks.